Robert Corbet: Mauritius campaign

 In late 1808, Nereide was attached to the squadron under Josias Rowley ordered to blockade the French colonies of Île Bonaparte and Île de France.
 In the action of 31 May 1809, French frigate Caroline captured two East Indiamen and took them into Saint Paul on Île Bonaparte.
 Rowley counterattacked by storming the port and capturing the East Indiamen and Caroline.
-Corbet and Nereide played an important part of the attack, entering the harbour to engage the French ships from close range.
+Corbet and Nereide played an important part in the attack, entering the harbour to engage the French ships from close range.
 Caroline was renamed HMS Bourbonnaise and Corbet given command, sent back to Britain with despatches.

 On arrival in Britain in early 1810, Corbet was transferred to HMS Africaine, which ship was deemed more appropriate for service in the Indian Ocean, to which Corbet was ordered to return.
 When word that Corbet was to take command arrived on board Africaine, the crew protested to the Admiralty, furious that such a brutal captain had been placed in command of them.
 They also warned that they would take steps to prevent Corbet from embarking the ship should he attempt to come aboard.
-Claiming mutiny, Corbet requested support and Admiral Edward Buller was sent aboard to listen to the crews complaints.
+Claiming mutiny, Corbet requested support and Admiral Edward Buller was sent aboard to listen to the crew's complaints.
 In addition, the frigate HMS Menelaus pulled alongside and threatened to fire on the mutineers unless they allowed Corbet aboard.
 Under pressure, the crew relented and Corbet took command.

 Returning to the Indian Ocean, Corbet was destined for Madras when he stopped at Rodriguez and discovered that most of Rowley's squadron had been destroyed at the Battle of Grand Port.
 Recognising that Rowley needed urgent reinforcement, Corbet immediately sailed to Île de France.
 Arriving off the island on 11 September, Rowley discovered the small French ship No. 23 sheltering inshore and attacked it with his ship's boats.
-The attack was a failure, the boat party suffering heavy casualties and Corbet sailed for Île Bourbon (formerly Île Bonaparte) to land his wounded.
+The attack was a failure, with the boat party suffering heavy casualties, and Corbet sailed for Île Bourbon (formerly Île Bonaparte) to land his wounded.
 There he united with Rowley's flagship HMS Boadicea and two smaller ships and attacked the French blockading force of the frigates Astrée and Iphigénie under Pierre Bouvet.